 In order to take advantage of some of the online and mobile services we provide, users are required to establish an account on one of our websites.
 As a result, we will collect and maintain personal identifying information about those users.
 We also collect and maintain personal identifying information about users who view certain advertising displayed through our online and mobile services.
 The collection and use of personal identifiable information is governed by federal and state privacy, information security and consumer protection-related laws and regulations.
 These laws continue to evolve and may be inconsistent from one jurisdiction to another.
 Compliance with all such laws and regulations may increase our operating costs and adversely impact our ability to interact with users of our online and mobile services.
-Our collection and use of personal identifying information regarding users of our online and mobile services could result in legal liability.
-For example, the failure, or perceived failure, to comply with federal or state privacy information security or consumer protection-related laws or regulations or our posted privacy policies could result in actions against us by governmental entities or others.
+Our collection and use of personal identifying information security or consumer protection-related laws or regulations or our posted privacy policies could result in actions against us by governmental entities or others.
 If an actual or perceived breach of our data occurs, the market perception of the effectiveness of our security measures could be harmed, and we could lose users of these services and the associated benefits from gathering such user data.